- What is Artec Ray?

 When scanning using the Artec Remote app or in autonomous mode, the C3D point cloud file is stored on the microSD card.

 Please note: there is only a very limited moment in time when this file is available.
 Immediately after the scan is finished, Artec Studio shows that it is "importing and converting" the file.
 This is the moment when you have to access the hidden folder and copy it.
-As soon as the data has successfully imported into Artec Studio and pops up on your screen, the C3D file is deleted.
+As soon as the data has successfully imported into Artec Studio and a visual on your screen, the C3D file is deleted.

 - What tripods can be used with Artec Ray?

 The tripod must be able to support at least 5 kg (12 lbs).
 Most engineering or surveying tripod should work fine.
 Heavier ones work best because they are more resistant to wind gusts and inadvertent tip-over.
 The Artec Ray has a 5/8" mounting hole on the bottom of the scanner but also includes a 3/8" tripod adapter screw, allowing it to work with most laser surveying tripods.
-More information, please check here.
+For more information, please check here.